COVID-19 FAQs and resources

 Each day, we’re learning more about the COVID-19 virus.
 Most children have mild symptoms like a cold.
 In most cases, it seems to impact children and teens much less severely than adults.

 In rare cases, children can develop pediatric multisystem inflammatory syndrome (MIS-C), which resembles Kawasaki disease, which would require more intensive treatment and care.
-This is why it’s important to keep doing what we’re doing to prevent the spread of infection—good hand hygiene, social distancing, etc. If you have any concern about your child, you should check with your pediatrician.
+This is why it’s important to keep doing what we’re doing to prevent the spread of infection—getting vaccinated if you are able, good hand hygiene, social distancing, etc. If you have any concern about your child, you should check with your pediatrician.

 how can I prevent COVID-19?

-There is currently no vaccine to prevent COVID-19.
-The best way to prevent illness is to avoid being exposed.
+The number one way is to get vaccinated.
+The next best way to prevent illness is to avoid being exposed.
 Here are some things you can do to help prevent the spread and being exposed:

 - Wear a mask covering both your mouth and nose when in public or interacting with anyone within six feet.